West Ham United Profile

 West Ham won the FA Cup again in 1980, with a rare headed goal from Sir Trevor Brooking, another product of the team's academy who made 647 appearances for the club.
 The trophy was lifted for the second time by captain Billy Bonds, who played a record-breaking 799 times for the club.

 West Ham have never won the top-flight title.
-Their best finish came in the 1985/86 season when they placed third behind Everton and champions Liverpool.
+Their best finish came in the 1985/86 season when they finished third behind Everton and champions Liverpool.

 Promotions and relegations